Smartling/SmartlingHelp/_articles/linguistic-assets/glossaries/manage-glossaries.md

 ### Term Details

-* Term - The source language term
+* **Term** - The source language term
-* Definition - Give the meaning of the term.
+* **Definition** - Give the meaning of the term.
-* Part of Speech - Select from noun/verb/adjective/etc
+* **Part of Speech** - Select from noun/verb/adjective/etc
-* Case Sensitive - If checked, only terms where the case matches will be highlighted in the TI as Glossary terms.
+* **Case Sensitive** - If checked, only terms where the case matches will be highlighted in the TI as Glossary terms.
 For example, if the Glossary term is ‘Word’, then ‘word’ will not be treated as a glossary term.
-* Exact Match - If checked, Smartling will not highlight close matches as Glossary terms.
+* **Exact Match** - If checked, Smartling will not highlight close matches as Glossary terms.
 For example, if the Glossary term is ‘Word’, then ‘Words’ will not be treated as a Glossary term.
-* Variations/Synonyms/Antonyms - List related terms as an aid to translators.
+* **Variations/Synonyms/Antonyms** - List related terms as an aid to translators.
 These are not used for matching.
 For example, if ‘create’ is a Glossary term, you may wish to declare ‘creates’, ‘creator’, or ‘creating’ as variations; ‘write’ or ‘build’ as synonyms and ‘destroy’ as an antonym.
-* Notes - Add any additional information that may be of use to translators.
+* **Notes** - Add any additional information that may be of use to translators.
-* Do Not Translate - if checked, instructs translators not to translate your term.
+* **Do Not Translate** - if checked, instructs translators not to translate your term.
 For example, the name of your company should probably be flagged as Do Not Translate.
-* SEO Term - used to mark a term that is important for Search Engine Optimization.
+* **SEO Term** - used to mark a term that is important for Search Engine Optimization.

 ### Translation Details

-* [Language] Translation- The translated glossary term.
+* **[Language] Translation** - The translated glossary term.
-* [Language] Notes - Any additional information applying to the term.
+* **[Language] Notes** - Any additional information applying to the term.
 Use this field for notes specific to the current language.
 General notes should go in the Term Details section.
-* Translation Locked - If this box is checked, Translation Resouces cannot edit the translation of this term.
+* **Translation Locked** - If this box is checked, Translation Resouces cannot edit the translation of this term.

 ## Suggested Glossary Terms